hashkat/hashkat/docs/tutorial12.md

 ### Region

-'Region' outlines the particular geographical area that an agent lives in. *regions* can be named, added, or removed in the *regions* section of **INFILE.yaml**.
+A region is the geographical location of an agent. *regions* can be named, added, or removed in the *regions* section of *INFILE.yaml*.
 Their *add_weight* determines the proportion of agents in a network simulation being from that region as opposed to others.
-Their *preference_class_weights*, *ideology_weights*, and *language_weights*, also weighs the proportion of agents that will have a particular preference class, ideology, or language respectively in the network as opposed to others within the region.
+Their *preference_class_weights*, *ideology_weights*, and *language_weights*, also weighs the proportion of agents that will have a particular preference class, ideology, or language respectively in that region as opposed to other agents within that region.

 ```python
 regions: